nclsndr/design-tokens-format-module/README.md

 While `tokens` are responsible to carry the actual value (`$value`), we also distinguish `aliases` that help reference another token within the same JSON object using the `{dot.path}` notation.

 > The DTCG does not give a name (yet?) to this very JSON object.
-For the sake of clarity, the library refers to it as `DesignTokenTree`.
+For the sake of clarity, this library refers to it as `DesignTokenTree`.

 ### The Design Token Tree